klin938/SIF_XDMoD/README.md

 If the service needs to be shutdown, it must be done gracefully:
 `sudo singularity instance stop xdmod_web`

-## INITIAL DATA LOAD
+## INITIAL XDMOD DATABASE LOAD
 The init_load_data directory contains SGE accounting data in tar.gz format for bunk loading.
-The directory and its data are not provided by this repository, and they need to be prepared manually.
-The most recent build, we use the following files:
+This data is not included in this repository, and should be prepared manually from the `sge_accounting` repository for the first deployment.
+Note down the commit hash when preping the tar.gz data, this hash will be come the first `FROM_COMMIT_HASH` used by automated new data upload.

 ```
+# Example output of the init load task:
 TASK [init_loader : Load data to XDMoD] *********************************************************************************************************************************************************
 changed: [localhost] => (item=/init_load_data/CLUSTER60_accounting_2017_FIXED.tar.gz)
 changed: [localhost] => (item=/init_load_data/CLUSTER62_accounting_ALL.tar.gz)